wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 There are 5 type of unit in TFT.
 1-Cost, 2-Cost, 3-Cost, 4-Cost, 5-Cost <br>
 1-4 Cost Unit each champion have 18 unit in the pool <br>
 &nbsp;&nbsp;5&nbsp;&nbsp;Cost Unit each champion have 9 unit in the pool <br>
-If each champion unit is running out of pool, player won't be able to find that unit unless that unit is sold back to the pool <br><br>
+If each champion is running out of pool, player won't be able to find that unit unless that unit is sold back to the pool <br><br>
 1-Cost(14) : Amumu, Darius, Draven, Irelia, Lux, Maddie, Morgana, Powder, Singed, Steb, Trundle, Vex, Violet, Zyra <br>
 2-Cost(13) : Akali, Camille, Leona, Nocturne, Rell, Renata, Sett, Tristana, Urgot, Vander, Vladimir, Zeri, Ziggs <br>
 3-Cost(13) : Blitzcrank, Cassiopeia, Ezreal, Gangplank, Kogmaw, Loris, Nami, Nunu, Renni, Scar, Smeech, Swain, Twisted Fate <br>